electric-sql/pglite/multi-session-worker-multi-memory-design.md

 This is slower but preserves compatibility for stateful or non-cloneable third-party implementations.
 The broker owns global backing handles, validates process generations, and closes every handle on Worker failure.

+The implemented Node contract accepts the existing `fs` option directly when the object supplies the synchronous operations of `BaseFilesystem`.
+A separate `workerFilesystem` factory is not required.
+Each process receives a private 64 KiB broker channel with a bounded 48 KiB I/O chunk.
+The Worker publishes a fully populated request with an atomic release store, notifies the supervisor, and blocks only its own thread with `Atomics.wait()`.
+The supervisor remains the sole caller of the backing object, executes requests serially on the Node event loop, publishes the response, and wakes that Worker.

+Every process has a local descriptor namespace.
+The supervisor maps those local descriptors to backing handles, so offsets and close ownership cannot cross process generations even when the backing implementation uses one global handle table.
+Normal close, fatal Worker exit, startup failure, and postmaster shutdown all converge on idempotent detach.
+Detach closes every remaining backing handle before closing the channel.
+Final broker shutdown attempts both filesystem sync and close exactly once and preserves both errors if both operations fail.

+Requests and responses contain JSON metadata plus bounded byte payloads.
+Reads and writes larger than one channel payload are chunked without allocating a high-water buffer in the supervisor.
+The ordinary `Filesystem` initialization contract is retained; a LIFO initializer facade handles PGlite's nested no-initdb bootstrap instances without closing the user-owned backing object before the postmaster starts.

 ### 18.5 Initialization ownership

 Only `PGlitePostmaster` initializes, restores, dumps, or replaces PGDATA.
 Child Workers attach to an already initialized directory.
 The supervisor prevents two independent clusters from opening the same directory without an explicit safe ownership mechanism.